rwndy/course-web-fullstack/modules/html-1/README.md

 ---

-## Deployment / Upload to the Internet
+## Deployment or Upload to the Internet

 Use [Netlify](https://netlify.com) to upload your built website for free and fast.